MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 ### Remarks

 The member function swaps the controlled sequences between **`*this`** and *`right`*.
 If `unordered_map::get_allocator() == right.get_allocator()`, see [`unordered_map::get_allocator`](#get_allocator), it does so in constant time, it throws an exception only as a result of copying the stored traits object of type `Tr`, and it invalidates no references, pointers, or iterators that designate elements in the two controlled sequences.
-Otherwise, it performs a number of element assignments and constructor calls proportional to the number of elements in the two controlled sequences.
+Otherwise, it performs element assignments and constructor calls proportional to the number of elements in the two controlled sequences.

 ### Example